Bryant Bowles

-Bryant William Bowles Jr. (March 1920 in Alford, Florida – April 13, 1997 in Tampa, Florida) was a white supremacist bitterly opposed to racial integration of public schools in the United States.
+Bryant William Bowles Jr. (March 4, 1920 – April 13, 1997) was a white supremacist bitterly opposed to racial integration of public schools in the United States.

 Bowles joined the Marine Corps in 1939, was trained as a bugler, and served during World War II and the Korean War as a corporal.
 He was discharged from active duty in 1951.
 In May 1954, the U.S. Supreme Court ruled that racially segregated public schools were unconstitutional.
 Bowles raised $6,000 and founded the National Association for the Advancement of White People to oppose the ruling.
+That fall, Bowles invited Willis V. McCall, a Florida sheriff notorious for shooting two of the Groveland Four, one of them fatally, to speak at one of his rallies.
+In 1954, Bowles was charged with beating and kicking a black postman in Washington, D.C., albeit the charges were later dropped.

 During the latter half of 1954, Bowles held rallies and gave speeches in several different states.
 At one such rally Bowles is reported to have said that his daughter "will never attend a school with Negroes as long as there is breath in my body and gunpowder will burn."
-He briefly attracted nationwide attention for leading a pro-segregation boycott of Milford High School in Milford, Delaware.
-The ensuing unrest, which included cross burnings, contributed to desegregation in most of Southern Delaware being delayed for another ten years.

-Charged for making inflammatory statements, Bowles was tried in 1955 in Dover before Judge Charles Sudler Richards.
-After brief deliberation the jury found Bowles not guilty.
-A 1999 article in Delaware Lawyer states that "many years later it was learned that one of the jurors was a member of Bowles' organization."

-In 1958, while living near Beaumont, Texas, Bowles shot and killed his brother-in-law following a family argument.
-According to Texas Department of Criminal Justice records, he was sentenced to a life term for premeditated murder but was paroled in March 1973.
-In 1994, Bowles returned to prison in Texas for a year for having violated the terms of his parole.

-Bowles died at age 77 of congestive heart failure in Tampa, two years after gaining parole a second time.
-He was buried in Florida National Cemetery in Bushnell, Florida.